Skip to main content

 Click 'Ok' to continue.
 The form design should now look like below:

-11. In the table footer and under the cell below 'Tax ($)' in 7th column, we will calculate the sum of all values of 'Tax ($)' depending on the number of products entered, their price, quantity and tax percentage.
+11. In the table footer and under the cell below 'Tax ($)' in the 7th column, we will calculate the sum of all values of 'Tax ($)' depending on the number of products entered, their price, quantity and tax percentage.

 Under the 'Calculations' option, select the field name 'Tax_Amount' then click 'Add Sum'.